rhettg/ftl/README.md

     AWS_DEFAULT_REGION=us-west-2

-This is easy to do for your deployment system, as you can just add them to your `.profile` or similiar.
-For production machines, it can be more complicated.
-A system we've found to work well is to have a set of separate set of keys for your deployed systems, stored in flat files with permissions just for your deploy user (or perhaps application).

-Then create a file like `/etc/profile.d/aws.sh` with the contents:

-    AWS_SECRET_ACCESS_KEY=`cat /etc/aws.secret`
-    AWS_ACCESS_KEY_ID=`cat /etc/aws.key`

-Keep in mind that you'll need to be executing `ftl` from within a normal bash environment.
-If using `sudo`, you might find `sudo -E` to be useful.

 Deployment Package
 -----

-Package names are inferred from the file name that you spool.
-It's whatever string up till the first `.` character.
+Package names are inferred from the spooled file name, extracting the string up to the first `.`.

-The file can be anything, but there is special handling for `.tar`, `.gz` and `.tgz` files.
-For these, we'll unzip and untar them into the revision directory for you.
+The file can be of any format, but there is special handling for `.tar`, `.gz` and `.tgz` files.
+For these, we'll unzip and/or untar them into the revision directory for you.

 In addition, if specially named scripts are provided in the tar file, we'll run them at the specified steps in the deployment.

   * `post-sync.sh`
   * `pre-jump.sh`